sanjeetsagar/Advanced-Laravel-Testing/README.md

 It's also worth noting that there are more powerful 3rd party packages like `Dingo/Api` that provides more functionality that can aid in testing your API.

-# AssertDatabaseHas or Eloquent AssertModelExists? write in markdown format
+# AssertDatabaseHas or Eloquent AssertModelExists?

 AssertDatabaseHas and Eloquent AssertModelExists are both methods used in testing to check if a specific record exists in the database.